Dave King & Asgard

 Dave (taking a break in France) Rob (relaxing in a Greek club)

-Rob, Cindy, Mort, Don, and Dave getting ready top play the Colosseum
+Rob, Cindy, Mort, Don, and Dave getting ready to play the Colosseum

 Dave